 Data represent past performance.
 Past performance does not guarantee future results.
 More recent returns may be less or more than those shown.
 Investment return and principal value will fluctuate, and you may have a gain or a loss when you sell your shares.
 Performance information does not reflect any deduction for taxes a shareholder may owe on fund distributions or on the redemption of fund shares.
 All total return figures are at net asset value and exclude contract charges and expenses, which are added to the variable annuity contracts to determine total return at unit value.
 Had these charges and expenses been reflected, performance would have been lower.
-Performance of class IB shares before their inception is derived from the historical performance of class IA shares, adjusted to reflect the higher operating expenses applicable to such shares.
+Performance of class IB shares before their inception is derived from the historical performance of class IA shares.
 For more recent performance, contact your variable annuity provider who can provide you with performance that reflects the charges and expenses at your contract level.